kiper22/portfolio/EBook Reader/README.md

 # EBook Reader

 The program has been written to allow reading books in various formats on a computer.
 There is posibility to filter and check books library, open books, customize app.
 It resembles software used in e-readers but also includes an option for automatic text-to-speech reading.
-In the future there is posibility to add history (open book on last opened page), fullscreen mode for books and develop speaker.
+In the future there is posibility to add history (open book on last opened page), fullscreen mode for books and develop text-to-speech.

 ## License
 Copyright (c) 2023, Kacper Wieleba